 Guide to business credit card limits & how to increase them

-When you first get a business credit card, you’ll see that it usually comes with a credit limit.
-Similar to a personal credit card, that limit is the most you’re allowed to spend.
-These limits can vary widely, often ranging from $10,000 to over $100,000, depending on what your business qualifies for.
+Business credit card limits can vary widely, often ranging from $10,000 to more than $100,000, depending on what your business qualifies for.
 Some lenders even offer business credit cards with no preset spending limits, giving you more spending flexibility.

 Several factors can influence your business credit card limit.
 Understanding how it works can help you use it to your advantage—whether it’s by boosting cash flow, earning rewards or covering business expenses.